mhorga/mhorga.github.io/_posts/2015-10-05-image-processing-in-ios.markdown

 title: Image processing in iOS
 layout: post
 ---
 Last time we looked at animations in iOS.
 This time we will look into `image processing` and how it works in iOS.
 An image, in the most basic definition, is a 2-D (two dimensional) array of pixels which gives the `width` and `height` of an image.
-Each pixel contains information about its `color` and `opacity`, so in a data structure we would need to reserve memory for each of the 3 primary color (`red`, `green`, `blue`) as well as for opacity (`alpha` channel).
+Each pixel contains information about its `color` and `opacity`, so in a data structure we would need to reserve memory for each of the 3 primary colors (`red`, `green`, `blue`) as well as for opacity (`alpha` channel).
 Since we need to encode color values between 0 and 255 we need 8 bits of memory since that would fit a value up to 256 (= 2^8).
 For all the colors and the alpha we would thus need 32 bits to store everything about a pixel.

 Let's create a `struct` named __Pixel__ that has a 32-bit integer named __value__: